Delicious gluten free bread does exist. Here’s a simple artisan-style gluten free sourdough bread that you can make for yourself at home.

 - To make the preferment: mix together 140 grams of active starter, 110 grams of water, and 80 grams of rice flour.
 Cover and place in warm place overnight (ideal temperature = 75-78’F)

-- In the morning, in a large bowl, whisk together psyllium husk and 245 grams water.
+- In the morning, in a large bowl, whisk together psyllium husk, honey, and 245 grams water.
 Allow to sit for 5 minutes to gel.

 - Meanwhile, in another bowl whisk together sorghum, buckwheat, tapioca, + salt.